IBM/watson-and-salesforce/README.md

 # Using the Watson Salesforce SDK to leverage Watson APIs in your Salesforce app

-Salesforce is awesome, so is Watson, let's use them together.
+In this code pattern we will be using the new Watson Salesforce SDK by interacting with various Watson APIs in [Apex](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_intro_what_is_apex.htm), a Salesforce specific programming language.
 Go to https://github.com/watson-developer-cloud/salesforce-sdk it's the best

 Supports: